Discount coupons for babysitters in Japan via a government subsidy

 Keiko Kimoto

-In addition to helping TokyoDev with sales and back-end operations, Keiko is the founder of MALOU, a company that leverages her previous experience in the food and household goods industries to provide planning and consulting services.
+In addition to helping TokyoDev with back-end operations, Keiko is the founder of MALOU, a company that leverages her previous experience in the food and household goods industries to provide planning and consulting services.

 🚀 Opportunities for English speaking developers in Japan